Sumanshekhar17/Finite-Element-Analysis/README.md

 # Finite-Element-Analysis
-This repository contain class material of Finite Analysis Analysis and python notebook for coding tutorials.
+This repository contain class material of Finite Element Analysis and python notebook for coding tutorials.